AdMeynard/BoundaryEffectsReduction/README.md

 ## Contents

-The folder `signals` contains some biomedical and synthetic signals used to implement the above-mentioned algorithm.
+The folder `Signals` contains some biomedical and synthetic signals used to implement the above-mentioned algorithm.
 The following folders are specifically related to the implementation of BoundEffRed:

 * `Algorithm` contains the MATLAB functions enabling the implementation of BoundEffRed, using differents extensions schemes such as SigExt, EDMD, or GPR (see paper for details).
-* `TimeFrequencyScaleRep` contains the functions generating Time-Frequency and Time-Scale representations such as STFT, Synchrosqueezing Transform, Reassignement, or ConceFT.
+* `TimeFrequencyScaleRep` contains the functions generating Time-Frequency and Time-Scale representations such as STFT, Synchrosqueezing Transform, Reassignment, or ConceFT.
 * `Scripts` contains the scripts to perform the experiments detailed in the paper.
 Some corresponding results are directly provided in subfolder `Results`.

 The folder `Notes` contains the paper and the associated Supplementary Material.